California State University, Los Angeles, CA

 Glendale Community College, Glendale, CA

-I have taken most of my GE classes in Glendale Community College in order to transfer to a 4 year University.
+I have taken most of my GE classes at Glendale Community College in order to transfer to a 4-year University.
 There was a funny story there.
-I was new to schooling in US and there were 2 classes that I decided not to take after the opening day.
+I was new to schooling in the US and there were 2 classes that I decided not to take after the opening day.
 So I just didn’t go.
-To my surprise my perfect 4.0 GPA turned to 2.9 for next semester.
-Turns out I got F in both of the classes because I didn’t withdraw.
-I worked my way up all the way to the Dean of the Department trying to get rid of the “F”s, but they said the only think I can do it re-take the class to get a different grade.
-So I had to re-take the class I didn’t want to take just to clear my educational record.
+To my surprise, my perfect 4.0 GPA turned to 2.9 for the next semester.
+Turns out I got an F in both of the classes because I didn’t withdraw.
+I worked my way up all the way to the Dean of the Department trying to get rid of the “F”s, but they said the only thing I could do it re-take the class to get a different grade.
+So, I had to re-take the class I didn’t want to take just to clear my educational record.
 Live and Learn 🙂

 National Polytechnic University of Armenia – Bachelor’s Degree

 I received my bachelor’s degree is from the National Polytechnic University of Armenia.